-A Golf R lease is one of the most popular deals we have ever provided, with incredible discount due to it's strong residual value, the Golf R will remain a popular choice among both personal and business users for a long time.
+A Golf R lease is one of the most popular deals we have ever provided, with incredible discount due to it's strong residual value, the Golf R will remain a popular choice among both personal leasing and business leasing users for a long time.
 Being the bigger brother to the VW Golf GTI, is there any reason to settle for less?

 The Golf R is a strong candidate for the perfect daily driver, but it doesn't come without it's drawbacks.
 Here are some key points to keep in mind when considering the R.

 Similar to most car manufacturers, Volkswagen also produce their award-winning hatchback in estate form, with both variants sharing the same 2 litre petrol engine.
 Between the variants there isn't actually much difference in their output however the Golf R Estate is unique in that it is only available with an automatic gearbox (DSG).
 The Golf R is as agile as it is fast; the majority of your choice will be deciding whether you prefer manual or automatic and the three or five door model.
 While the three door model does look sportier, this sacrifices practicality and while most people looking for a performance car will take this with a pinch of salt, ultimately the residual value is stronger on the five door model as that extra bit of practicality for everyday use is desirable.

 *As a disclaimer, ahead of the recent WLTP changes the specification of the Golf R are susceptible to changing in order meet the new regulations, it's speculated that the power output of the engine will be reduced to 300~ bhp.